 In addition, the Naxos Music Library provides streaming access to thousands of recordings.
 HSU faculty, staff, and current students may use this resource on campus or remotely.
 The general public has access from the library only.

-Recordings may be checked out by anyone with a valid HSU library card for three weeks with no renewals.
+Recordings may be checked out by students with a valid HSU library card for 16 weeks with 1 renewal.
 Up to three recordings may be checked out at one time.
 Fines of $1 per day are assessed for overdues ($25 maximum).
 The borrower will be charged for ruined recordings.

 NOTE: HSU students, faculty, and staff may make interlibrary loan requests for CD recordings not in our collection.
 Not all libraries loan CDs, but we may be able to borrow what you need.
 Community patrons should contact the Humboldt County Library with interlibrary loan requests.